huizhang0110/atr/README.md

 ## Environments && Installation

 1. Go to `c_ops` and run `build.sh` to build the `string_split_utf8` custom operator
-2. Add /path/to/atr to PYTHONPATH, or set this variable for every run
+2. Add /path/to/atr to `PYTHONPATH`, or set this variable for every run